domRiddle/ASF/ItemsMatcherPlugin.md

 If you meet all of the requirements above, ASF will periodically communicate with our **[public ASF STM listing](#publiclisting)** in order to actively match bots that are currently available.

 - In each round ASF will fetch our inventory and inventory of all available bots listed in order to find `MatchableTypes` items that can be matched.
-If match is found, ASF will send and confirm trade offer automatically.
+Thanks to communicating directly with our server, this process requires a single request and we have immediate information whether any available bot offers something interesting for us - if match is found, ASF will send and confirm trade offer automatically.
 - Each set (composition of appID, type and rarity of the item) can be matched in a single round only once.
 This is implemented in order to minimize "items no longer available" and avoid a need to wait for each bot to react before sending all the trades.
 It's also the primary reason why matching is composed of rounds and not one ongoing process.
 - ASF will send no more than `255` items in a single trade, and no more than `5` trades to a single user in a single round.
 This is imposed by Steam limits, as well as our own load-balancing.